Pilates Reformer in Colchester, Essex

-The origins of the Pilates reformer date back to the original Pilates studio in New York in the 1920's and was designed by Joseph Pilates himself.
-It is a traditional piece of Pilates equipment which looks like a bed with springs, a sliding carriage, ropes and pulleys.
+The origins of the pilates reformer date back to the original Pilates studio in New York in the 1920's and was designed by Joseph Pilates himself.
+It is a traditional piece of pilates equipment which looks like a bed with springs, a sliding carriage, ropes and pulleys.
 The springs provide different levels of resistance as the carriage is pushed or pulled along the frame.

-Reformer Pilates is a great tool for rehabilitation purposes too as it allows the client to exercise in a horizontal plane of motion and not be vertically loaded and weight bearing through their legs.
+A pilates reformer in Colchester, Essex is a great tool for rehabilitation purposes too as it allows the client to exercise in a horizontal plane of motion and not be vertically loaded and weight bearing through their legs.
 For example if you have a back injury using the reformer could speed up your recovery through controlled movement.

 The reformer also has long straps with handles on them that are attached to the top end of the frame.
 They can be pulled with legs or arms to move the carriage as well.
 Body weight and resistance of the springs are what make the carriage more or less difficult to move.